Liar's dice

-Liar's dice is a class of dice games for two or more players requiring the ability to deceive and to detect an opponent's deception.
-In "single hand" liar's dice games, each player has a set of dice, all players roll once, and the bids relate to the dice each player can see (their hand) plus all the concealed dice (the other players' hands).
+Liar's dice is a class of dice games for two or more players in which deception is a significant gameplay element.
+In "single hand" liar's dice games, each player is given a set of dice, all players roll once, and the bids relate to the dice each player can see (their hand) plus all the concealed dice (the other players' hands).
 In "common hand" games, there is one set of dice which is passed from player to player.
 The bids relate to the dice as they are in front of the bidder after selected dice have been re-rolled.
 Originating during the 15th century, the game subsequently spread to Latin American and European countries.
 In 1993, a variant, Call My Bluff, won the Spiel des Jahres.

 Background

 Liar's dice originated as a bluffing board game titled Dudo during the 15th century from the Inca Empire, and subsequently spread to Latin American countries.
 The game later spread to European countries via Spanish conquistadors.
 In the 1970s, numerous commercial versions of the game were released.